 Library Services

 The leisure library offers inmates magazines, newspapers, and fiction and nonfiction books.
-The law library is located in the Education Department and contains a variety of legal reference materials for use in preparing legal papers.
+The law library is located in the Education Department and contains various legal reference materials for preparing legal papers.
 Reference materials include the United States Code Annotated, Federal Reporter, Supreme Court Reporter, Bureau of Prisons Program Statements, institution supplements, indexes, and other legal materials.
-Inmates also have access to a copy machine, typewriters, and the TRULINCS Electronics Law Library.
+Inmates can also access a copy machine, typewriters, and the TRULINCS Electronics Law Library.

 UNICOR